juansvs/juansvs.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Ecology and Evolutionary Biology, University of Toronto (2021)
+* Ph.D. in Ecology and Evolutionary Biology, University of Toronto (2021)
 * B.S. in Biology, University of Costa Rica (2013)

 Work experience